frankdb/react200-movie-finder/README.md

 # React 200 Movie Finder

 This app grabs movie data from the OMDB api and displays the results of the search.
 It uses React Router to navigate to a Movie Detail Screen where you can find out more information about the movie.
-You can visit the page on: https://fb-react200-movie-finder.herokuapp.com/#/
+You can visit the page at: https://fb-react200-movie-finder.herokuapp.com/#/

 ## Getting Started